AngealX/SpaceShooter_Fun/README.md

 # SpaceShooter_Fun
-Her is another fun project I made using python.
+Here is another fun project I made using python.
 In this project I have imported pygames in order to create another classic known as Space Shooter